10d9e/frostedflakes/README.md

 Frostedflakes is a serialization library for Java with the following goals:
 * lightweight footprint
-* ability to fully serialize/deserialize regular Java objects
+* ability to fully serialize/deserialize regular Java objects ( without implementing Serializable )
-* experimental proxy and cglib object serialization
+* proxy and cglib object serialization

 The endgame is to be able to snapshot any java runtime stack and reinflate it at a later time.